olso/spotify-follow-all-artists-in-playlist/README.md

 ## So the story behind this

 1. I had one big playlist with 1500+ songs
-2. My Release Radar is shit
+2. My Release Radar was shit
 3. This scripts will follow all the artists in that playlist
 4. Your Release Radar will be pimped again